-Solr vs Elasticsearch both are open source search engine, Solr(pronounced as solar) built on Apache Lucene Library which is in Java.
+Solr vs Elasticsearch both are an open-source search engine, Solr(pronounced as solar), built on Apache Lucene Library, which is in Java.
 It is developed in Java.
 It consists of HTTP/XML web API interfaces.
 Solr queries are in the form of JSON documents.
-Elasticsearch is a highly scalable analytics and search engine.
+Elasticsearch is highly scalable analytics and search engine.
 It is developed in Java and is basically a wrapper on Apache Lucene Library.
-It consist of HTTP web API interface.
+It consists of an HTTP web API interface.
 It has no schema with JSON documents where all the data is stored.

 Head to Head Comparison between Solr vs Elasticsearch (Infographics)

 Below are the top 9 comparisons between Solr vs Elasticsearch:

 Let us discuss some key differences between Solr vs Elasticsearch in the following points: